Lethal Weapon

 The spike is dramatic … overall cases of anxiety and depression have gone up more than 90 percent among teen boys compared to the previous decade, and an even more drastic 140 percent among teen girls. — The Coddling of the American Mind

-Haidt and Lukianoff explore the confluence of events affecting Gen-I, beginning with the overprotective nature of their parents, the origins of Social Media and the introduction of the iPhone in 2007.
+Haidt and Lukianoff explore the confluence of events affecting Gen Z, beginning with the overprotective nature of their parents, the origins of Social Media and the introduction of the iPhone in 2007.
 They point to an extreme spike in psychological disorders among teenagers beginning in or around 2012, particularly anxiety and depression.

 The spike is dramatic … overall cases of anxiety and depression have gone up more than 90 percent among teen boys compared to the previous decade, and an even more drastic 140 percent among teen girls.
-Haidt and Lukianoff point directly to the proliferation of cell phones among teens, and the causal impact of Social Media.
+Haidt and Lukianoff point directly to the proliferation of cell phones among teens and the causal impact of Social Media.

 We are wholly dependent on them.
 In fact, we are addicted to them.
 Don’t think so?
 Put your phone out of reach for 24 hours.
 Make it completely inaccessible.
 How long will it be before anxiety stabs you?
-Even if it’s not in your hands, but within reach, when you hear the notification “ding,” can you resist?
+Even if it’s not in your hands, but within reach, when you hear the notification “ding” can you resist?

 I can tell you from experience, a 16-year-old can’t.

 Face it.
 We’re not merely obsessive-compulsive.
 We’re addicted.
 Further, I posit that the more “connected” we are, the more isolated and insular we become.
 It is the feral nature of the beast.
+Worst of all, we’re actively addicting your children.
+And it’s dangerous.
+Dr. Haidt compared buying a child a cellphone to “giving a 4-year-old a loaded gun.”

 Take it from an ex-educator.
 Your children’s education and future are at stake.